 Today the serene seven-acre grounds display imaginative plantings, countless waterfalls and local garden sculptures tucked among the gardens.
 Guests appreciate the outdoor setting with the sound of water features in the background, the serenity offered in the hidden sitting areas, the small garden trails with unique marble statues and locally made garden pottery.
 The ornamental pond with Japanese Koi fish and waterfalls offers a relaxing spot to contemplate life.
 And, the mature bamboo gardens sway in the breeze as they border the ever-expanding gardens around the pool area.

-The hotel offers a popular a-la-carte breakfast in a restaurant overlooking the gardens surrounding the outdoor pool & waterfall.
+The hotel offers a popular hot, cooked to order a-la-carte breakfast in a restaurant overlooking the gardens surrounding the outdoor pool & waterfall.
 The restaurant is open to all guests, and no reservation is necessary.
 Breakfast is served daily from the beginning of June until the end of September.

 A seasonal lunch is prepared poolside with table service on the deck and around the pool.
 The creative lunch is served seven days a week July 1st through thru August 31st.

 Both the breakfast and lunch menu items and prices change yearly and are provided as examples.

 Beer and wine are served poolside during lunch and also offered at the front desk during lobby hours.
 Homemade muffins, cookies, other snacks & beverages are also available from the front desk.
 All meals and beverages can be charged to your room.
 During lobby hours, free coffee, decaf and hot water for tea are always available.

 The history of the Gamsey family, owning this property goes back to the early 1950s.